ChatGPT Won't Cross-Reference Multiple Files

 If still broken

-• Swap format: PDF → Markdown, xlsx → csv — rule out big-file-crowding-small-file chunk allocation issues.
+• Swap format: PDF to Markdown, XLSX to CSV — this rules out big-file-crowding-small-file chunk-allocation issues.

-• Switch method: convert files into Custom GPT Knowledge (5-10 well-named files) — retrieval quality is better than ad-hoc upload.
+• Switch method: convert the files into Custom GPT Knowledge (5-10 well-named files).
+Curated, named knowledge retrieves more reliably than ad-hoc uploads.

 Prevention